-Many health foods are pretty obvious (we all know to eat our greens!), but there are some sneaky healthy foods that you might not have thought of… here are a few you should add to your meal rotation.
+Many of the health foods we eat are obvious (we all know to eat our greens!), but there are some sneaky healthy foods that you might not have thought of… here are a few you should add to your meal rotation.

 Liver is rich in vitamins, minerals, and just about everything!
 Organ meats are an important element of the Paleo diet and according to Dr. Sarah Ballantyne, they are high in B vitamins, the fat-soluble vitamins A, D, E and K, minerals like phosphorus, iron, copper, magnesium, iodine, calcium, potassium, sodium, selenium, zinc and manganese, and even have a decent amount of omega-3 fats.
 You can’t go wrong.